by-student-2017/skprogs-v.0.2.1/README.rst

 - Unwanted bands are more likely to appear at the Fermi level in HCP than in FCC and BCC.

 - Currently, "ShellResolved = Yes" is set for Hf and later, but there are plans to change it from No to Yes for other elements as well.
 I don't know whether this will ultimately lead to good results.
+- Reference [1] reports that the fit is the worst for carbon, and that the optimal parameter ranges for diamond structures and other structures are distributed separately.
+Therefore, we are planning to provide carbon Slater-Koster files in three categories: general purpose, diamond, and non-diamond structures (FCC, HCP, BCC and Graphite).

 Note 2 (fitting)